jgm/pandoc/doc/using-the-pandoc-api.md

 [input format] ==reader==> [Pandoc AST] ==writer==> [output format]
 ```

-This architecture allows pandoc to perform $M \times n$
+This architecture allows pandoc to perform $M \times N$
 conversions with $M$ readers and $N$ writers.

 The Pandoc AST is defined in the